DanPearce/CI_PP5_Nexus/README.md

 - [React Router](https://reactrouter.com/en/main) - Used to enhasing the routing experience used in the application and allows more control over pages/components.
 - [Coolors](https://coolors.co/) - Used to create the palette for this documentation.
 - [Photopea](https://www.photopea.com/) - Used to make graphical chnanges to some of the images used on the site.
+- [Enable JavaScript](https://www.enable-javascript.com/) - Link provided to allow users who don't have js enabled to find out how to turn this on.
 - Validation:
     - [WC3 Markup Validation Serivce](https://validator.w3.org/) - Used to validate the HTML.
     - [W3C Jigsaw Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS.